nelsonsr11/lab-javascript-greatest-movies/README.md

 It seems some of the directors had directed multiple movies so they will pop up multiple times in the array of directors.
 How could you "clean" a bit this array and make it unified (meaning, without duplicates)? _Don't prioritize the bonus part now, you can come back to it when you are done with the mandatory iterations._ :wink:

+Hint: remember how you found unique values in the lab ['functions-and-arrays'](https://github.com/IH-Miami/lab-javascript-functions-and-arrays)?
+Maybe you can try something similar here.

 <br>

 ### Iteration 2: Steven Spielberg.
 The best?